Jonathan2251/lbd/source/funccall.rst

 arguments, and put the other arguments in stack if it over the number of registers reserved for function call.
-For example, Mips pass the first 4 arguments in register $a0, $a1, $a2, $a3, and the other arguments in stack if it over 4 arguments. :num:`Figure #funccall-f1` is the Mips stack frame.
+For example, Mips pass the first 4 arguments in register $a0, $a1, $a2, $a3, and the other arguments in stack if it over 4 arguments. :numref:`funccall-f1` is the Mips stack frame.

 .. _funccall-f1:
 .. figure:: ../Fig/funccall/1.png